M0eB/data-science-coursera/3-getting-cleaning-data/course-project/Codebook.md

 * subject : The subject who peformed the activity (30 different subjects)
 * activity : The activity performed by the subject (ie - Walking, Sitting, etc.)
 * measurements : Different measurements captured while the subject was performing the activity.

-Each row within the data identifies the subject, the activity performed, and the mean of all of the measurements captured for that user performing that activity for each of the different measurement types.

 ## Measurements